 Where to Get Water Sample Bottles

 Drinking water testing for private wells is free.
 You can pick up your free test kit at CK Public Health or at any municipal service centre.
 Find a list of service centre locations here.
+Your water sample needs to be brought into CK Public Health at 177 King Street East in Chatham.

 How to Take a Water Sample